A publication of the Archaeological Institute of America

 Over the past few years several projects have been working to answer chronology questions.
 One of these is a joint effort of the British School at Rome, the University of Reading (England), and the Università di Suor Orsola Benincasa in Naples.
 They are looking at regio I, insula 9.
 Dated according to the traditional chronology, the insula's House of Amarantus, which is built of limestone opus quadratum and opera a telaio, should belong to the third century B.C. or earlier.
 But in its foundation layers excavators found sherds of a kind of pottery that came into use only in the late first century B.C., indicating that such dating of the two kinds of masonry is wrong.

 A Università di Roma team has excavated several squares under the Doric Portico, which runs part way around the Triangular Forum, east of the main Forum, and is usually dated to ca. 200 B.C.
 Beneath the portico's foundations they uncovered a votive deposit with a series of finds dating between the sixth and the end of the second centuries B.C.
 Pending the final results, it would seem that the portico is at least 100 years later than commonly assumed.
-The results of these projects suggest that
+The results of these projects suggest that construction in Sarno limestone date to the second century B.C. rather than the fourth or third.

 "What is perhaps most important is the methodological insistence on dating walls by their associated materials [e.g., ceramics and other artifacts from foundation trenches], not by construction technique.
 If this were applied systematically throughout Italy, a lot of old certainties would crumble," says Andrew Wallace-Hadrill of the British School at Rome.